patellalit1507/android_development_project/README.md

 Application name -Supplimo
 Type - e-commerce

-this is a e-coomerce application for all "Health and Suppliment" products and integrated with firebase database . it has phone-otp verifation integration.
+this is an e-commerce application for all "Health and Supplement" products and integrated with the firebase database. it has phone-otp verifation integration.